DinoVukelic/New-Graph-for-Data-Extraction/README.md

         End If
     End If

-    ' If it's a 6-digit numeric string like "002508", parse manually If VarType(textValue) = vbString Then
+    ' 3) If it's a 6-digit numeric string "002508", parse as hhmmss
+    If VarType(textValue) = vbString Then
         If Len(textValue) = 6 And IsNumeric(textValue) Then
             SafeParseTime = TimeSerial(Left(textValue, 2), Mid(textValue, 3, 2), Right(textValue, 2))
             Exit Function
         ElseIf InStr(textValue, ":") > 0 Then
-            tmpDate = TimeValue(textValue)
+            ' If it has a colon, interpret as "hh:mm" or "hh:mm:ss" tmpDate = TimeValue(textValue)
             SafeParseTime = CDbl(tmpDate)
             Exit Function